kanadino/kanadino.github.io/README.md

 ## Purpose

-  This README Markdown file will help you how to host and format your resume on a static website (i.e. we use GitHub page as an example), and our instructions will connect with general principles of current technical writing which mentioned in Andrew Etter's book Modern echnical writing.
+  This README Markdown file will help you how to host and format your resume on a static website (i.e. we use GitHub page as an example), and our instructions will connect with general principles of current technical writing which mentioned in Andrew Etter's book Modern Technical Writing.

 ## Prerequisites